wendelfreitas/horarioz/README.md

 </h1>

-<p align="center">A minimal, clean and beautiful application to manage your appointments and save every second of your life.</p>
+<p align="center">A minimal, clean, and beautiful application to manage your appointments and save every second of your life.</p>

 <p align="center"><i>Save your time, enjoy your life</p>